Prasanna-MS/M1_Project_2022/1_Requirements/README.md

-# Requriements
+# Requirements
 ## Introduction
-  This mini project is about  TIC-TAC-TOE which is used for playing games. this can be played by the user.
+  This mini project is about TIC-TAC-TOE which is used for playing games.
+This can be played by the user.
 This Mini Project contains Limited Features, But the essential one.